-- Where there is evidence that the welfare needs of the animals are not being met, the inspector should consider if the staffing levels are appropriate.
-The inspector should take into account: - The size of premises - The layout of the premises i.e. how many dogs may be permitted in each separate area - o The type of dog e.g. breed, age, health status and needs - The qualifications / experience of the staff - Additional services offered by the establishment - Use of part-time or voluntary staff - As a guide, the ratio of staff to dogs in established businesses will be around 1:25.
+- Staffing levels must ensure that each dog's individual welfare needs can be fully met whilst under the care of the establishment and animal welfare requirements are not compromised through lack of staff. - Where there is evidence that the welfare needs of the animals are not being met, the inspector should consider if the staffing levels are appropriate.
+The inspector should take into account: - Each dog must have six square metres of space available to them within the premises.
+This can include inside and outside space.
+The layout of the premises i.e. how many dogs may be permitted in each separate area - The type of dog e.g. breed, age, health status, and needs. - The qualifications / experience of the staff - · Additional services offered by the establishment - Use of part-time or voluntary staff - As a guide, a ratio of staff to dogs in established businesses must not normally exceed 1:10

-• Staffing levels will be up to 1 full-time equivalent attendant per 15 dogs kept.
+• Staffing levels will be up to 1 full-time equivalent attendant per 8 dogs kept.

-4.2 The licence holder or a designated manager and any staff employed to care for the animals must have competence to identify the normal behaviour of the species for which they are caring and to recognise signs of, and take appropriate measures to mitigate or prevent, pain, suffering, injury, disease or abnormal behaviour.
+4.2 The licence holder or a designated manager and any staff employed to care for the animals must have competence to identify the normal behaviour of the species for which they are caring and to recognise signs of and take appropriate measures to mitigate or prevent, pain, suffering, injury, disease or abnormal behaviour.

-- Suitable and sufficient training of staff must be demonstrated to have been carried out in the following areas:

-- Dog welfare, including recognising poor welfare and understanding the 5 welfare needs

-- Dog handling;

-- Dog behaviour;
+- Suitable and sufficient training of staff involved in animal care must be demonstrated to have been carried out in the following areas: - Dog welfare, including recognising poor welfare and understanding the 5 welfare needs; - Dog handling; - Dog behaviour;

 - Cleanliness and hygiene;

 - Feeding and food preparation;

-- Disease control; - o Recognition and first aid treatment of sick animals. - Training must be a minimum of an OFQUAL regulated level 2 qualification in a relevant subject, or clear evidence of knowledge and experience.
+- Disease control;

+- Recognition and first aid treatment of sick animals.

+- Training must be a minimum of an OFQUAL regulated level 2 qualification in a relevant subject, or clear evidence of knowledge and experience.

-• A member of staff with a relevant OFQUAL regulated Level 3 qualification must be present during the working day.
+• A member of staff with a relevant accredited Level 3 qualification must be present during the working day.